MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Experiment Details

 \paragraph{Training Hyperparameters.} In the training process, we set the dropout rate of the MLP layers to be 0.2, and we do not have dropout between the propagation layers.
 The parameters are optimized by Adam optimizer~\cite{adam} with the weight decay parameter set to 0 and the learning rate being 0.001.
 For \texttt{ogbn-arxiv} and \texttt{ogbn-papers100M}, $\alpha=0.05, \lambda=20$.
 For \texttt{MAG240M} and the \texttt{IGB} series datasets, $\alpha=0.2, \lambda=4$.
 And for \texttt{ogbn-products}, $\alpha=\lambda=1$ with preconditioning on the degree matrix for each unfolded step/layer.
 The batch size $n_s'$ in the offline samples are all set to 1000.
 For large-scale datasets, an expensive hyperparameter grid search as commonly used for GNN tuning is not feasible.
 Hence we merely applied simple heuristics informed from training smaller models to pick hyperparameters for the larger datasets.
 Also it is worth noticing that $\alpha$ should not in principle affect accuracy if set small enough, since the model will eventually converge.
 In this regard, $\alpha$ can be set dependent on $\lambda$, since the latter determines the size of $\alpha$ needed for convergence.

-\paragraph{Evaluation Process.} In the presented results, the evaluation process for validation and test datasets uses the same pipeline as the training process does: doing offline sampling first and then use these fixed samples to do the calculation.
+\paragraph{Evaluation Process.} In the presented results, the training, validation and test set splits all follow the original splits from the datasets.
+The evaluation process for validation and test datasets uses the same pipeline as the training process does: doing offline sampling first and then use these fixed samples to do the calculation.
 The only difference is that in the evaluation process, the backward propagation is not performed.
-While we used the same pipeline for training and testing, \model is modular and we could optionally use online sampling for the evaluation or even multi-hop full-neighbor loader in the evaluation time. \paragraph{Configurations in the Speed Experiments.} We use a single AWS EC2 p4d.24xlarge instance to run the speed experiments.
+While we used the same pipeline for training and testing, \model is modular and we could optionally use online sampling for the evaluation or even multi-hop full-neighbor loader in the evaluation time.

+\paragraph{Configurations in the Speed Experiments.} We use a single AWS EC2 p4d.24xlarge instance to run the speed experiments.
 It comes with dual Intel Xeon Platinum 8275CL CPU (48 cores, 96 threads), 1.1TB main memory and 8 A100 (40GB) GPUs.
 All the experiments are run on single GPU.
 When running \model, the pre-sampled graph structures are stored in the NVMe SSDs and the input feature is loaded into the main memory (for \texttt{IGB-full}, its feature exceeds the capacity of the main memory, so mmap is employed).
 In the baseline setting, \texttt{ogbn-papers100M} and \texttt{MAG240M} are paired with neighbor sampling of fanout [5, 10, 15] and \texttt{IGB-full} is paired with neighbor sampling of fanout [10, 15].
 So the fanout for the online neighbor sampling baselines and \model are the same so that they can have a fair comparison.
-In these experiments, the hidden size is set to 256 as commonly does.
+In these experiments, the hidden size is set to 256 as is typical.

-\paragraph{Model Code.} Because ICLR submissions are public, we choose not to release the code until the decision.
+\paragraph{Additional Details Regarding USP and LazyGNN Results.} Since the source code for USP is not available, we can only cite the published numbers that are directly applicable in \Cref{tab:acc}.
+For a fair comparison, we choose USP results listed as ``IRLS" as the base model in \cite{usp}.
+This model corresponds to minimizing the energy function (\ref{eq:full-graph-energy}), which is equivalent to what is used for our full-graph unfolded GNN baseline, UGNN (FG), and the original basis for \model.
+Note that \model and USP can both handle alternative energy function forms to potentially improve performance depending on the application.